“Is she coming?”: a donor and recipient meet

 Zamzam says: “Just go out and do it.
 I mean, what have you got to lose?”

-Start your blood story by registering and booking an appointment.
+Start your blood story by registering your interest in donating.

 Become a blood donor

 Blood transfusions can make a huge difference to people with sickle cell

 Only 2% of regular blood donors in England have the Ro subtype

 Why some blood types are harder to find